Graham Coughlan: Mansfield Town

 On 17 December 2019, Coughlan decided to accept an offer to become new manager of League Two Mansfield Town.
 It was reported that it was family reasons that he left, his family being based in South Yorkshire.

 On 28 October 2020, Mansfield Town confirmed they had parted ways with Coughlan, after a poor start to the season.

 Sheffield United U23

 On 22 March 2021, Coughlan joined Sheffield United U23 as a coach until the end of the season, along with Darren Currie.

 Newport County

-On 20 October 2022, Coughlan was appointed manager of League Two club Newport County on a two-and-a-half year contract with Newport in 19th place in League Two after 14 league matches of the 2022-23 season.
+On 20 October 2022, Coughlan was appointed manager of League Two club Newport County on a two-and-a-half-year contract with Newport in 19th place in League Two after 14 league matches of the 2022–23 season.
+Newport finished the 2022–23 season in 15th position in League Two.
+Newport County reached the fourth round of the 2023–24 FA Cup, losing 4–2 to Manchester United of the Premier League.
+Newport finished the 2023-24 season in 18th place in League Two.

+On 20 June 2024, Coughlan departed the club by mutual consent.

+Boston United

+On 19 November 2024, Coughlan was appointed manager of National League side Boston United, the side sitting in 23rd position at the time of his appointment, seven points from safety.
+On 24 November 2024, he took charge of his first game, beating Braintree Town 3-1.
+He was named National League Manager of the Month for March 2025 following a run of twenty points from nine matches, leading the Pilgrims outside of the relegation zone having been twelve points from safety at the start of the month.
+The club secured safety in their penultimate match of the season, an achievement that Coughlan himself labelled 'a miracle'.

+In June 2025, fellow National League side Hartlepool United had an approach for Coughlan rejected.